antopilo/VoxelFactory/README.md

 > Voxel Factory is a simple Godot C# library that allows you to create voxel mesh easily using cubes.
 It handles the meshing for you and optimize it.

+## Voxel editor
+The plugins also comes with a voxel editor where you can create your own voxel models from godot.
+This is a good alternative if you are using magica voxel for small models.
+I don't recommended editing big models with this plugin as it is not suited yet for big mesh.
+The voxel editor can open **.vox** files from magica voxel without any problem atm.
+The only downside is that all change made from the voxel editor will not apply on the vox file directly.
+I'm currently storing the changes as meta-data on the file and not in binary format.

 ## Usage